-Hollis has served on the editorial boards of several scientific journals, including Animal Learning & Behavior, Journal of Comparative Psychology, Psychonomic Bulletin & Review and Behavioural Processes; and she has just completed a twelve-year term as Associate Editor of Learning & Behavior.
+Hollis has served on the editorial boards of several scientific journals, including Animal Learning & Behavior, Journal of Comparative Psychology, Psychonomic Bulletin & Review and Behavioral Processes; and she has just completed a twelve-year term as Associate Editor of Learning & Behavior.
 In 2005, Hollis was elected president of Division 6 (Behavioral Neuroscience and Comparative Psychology) of the American Psychological Association (APA) and, in 2009, was elected president of APA’s Division 3 (Experimental Psychology), the first woman to occupy that position.
 More recently, she was elected to the APA Council of Representatives and has been invited to serve as Professeur invité at Université Paris 13 in the Laboratoire d’Ethologie Expérimentale et Comparée.
 The ICTS-RBD Program (Ministry of Science and Innovation, Government of Spain) awarded Hollis and her collaborator at Université Paris two grants, in 2010 and again in 2011, to conduct a comparative study of ants’ rescue behavior at the Doñana Scientific Reserve in Huelva, Spain.

 - “Rescue me,” Animal Behavior, March, 2013